-Athletic Director Jeff Cleanthes announced the hiring of Lauren Avant Sumski, former Rhodes College All-American and Memphis high school All-American, as the new Head Coach of the Women’s Basketball program on March 15, 2017.
+Lauren Avant Sumski, former Rhodes College All-American and Memphis high school All-American, was named head coach of Rhodes women’s basketball on March 15, 2017.
+The 2018-19 is her second year at the helm.

 Sumski also instructed courses in the Physical Edcuation and Wellness Sciences department at Union University, and she also graduated with her Master’s in Arts in Education with a Sports Administration Emphasis in December of 2016.